corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 Safe Rust does not prevent race conditions in general.
 Deadlocks, livelocks, lost updates, and check-then-act bugs all compile cleanly and can still produce wrong answers or hang.[^overlap]

-[^overlap]: Strictly speaking, "data race" and "race condition" are overlapping concepts, not nested ones: neither is a subset of the other.
-A data race need not affect the result (so it isn't always a race condition in the timing sense), and plenty of race conditions involve no data race at all (the bank-balance example above locks correctly and still misbehaves).
-John Regehr's [Race Condition vs. Data Race](https://blog.regehr.org/archives/490) is the canonical treatment.
-Informally, people often treat a data race as the memory-level kind of race condition, which is why the title says "not *all* race conditions" rather than "not race conditions."
+[^overlap]: In the context of this article, I treat "data race" and "race condition" as two separate things, which is a useful simplification but not the full picture.
+The two concepts overlap heavily (many race conditions are caused by data races), yet neither is contained in the other: you can have a race condition with no data race (the bank-balance example above locks every access correctly and still loses money).
+Under some definitions, you can even construct examples where a data race exists but no observable program behavior depends on it (two threads racing to set an "account was touched" flag that nothing depends on).
+I recommend reading John Regehr post titled [Race Condition vs. Data Race](https://blog.regehr.org/archives/490).

 Geo-ant, writing up a [comparison of common C++ bugs against Rust](https://geo-ant.github.io/blog/2022/common-cpp-errors-vs-rust/), sums up the whole distinction in one line: